No products in the cart.

 15. Betel Nut (Supari)

 1. What is the best time to eat dry fruits?

 Dry fruits can be eaten at any time of the day.
 However, consuming them early in the morning can prove to be more beneficial.

 Yes, one can eat dry fruits daily.
 Although remember that they are rich in calories, thus, they should only be consumed in moderation.

 3. Which dry fruits are good for the heart?

-Walnuts, almonds, pistachios, cashews, hazelnuts, and pecans are considered heart-friendly dry fruits.
+Walnuts, almonds, pistachios, cashews, hazelnuts, and pecans are considered as heart-friendly.

 4. Which dry fruits are best for weight loss?